About Mary

 • Creative Movement (Anne Green Gilbert, Mary Joyce based), including training veteran k-12 Teachers, and Physical Education, Early Childhood Education, and Dance Education Pre-Service Teachers in this methodology.

-In somatics her specialty is Heller Floor Barre Method®, (a Floor Barre informed by her base in Kinesiology, Pilates on the reformer, Gyrotonics® on the tower, Ashtanga Yoga in the Vinyassa Style, Anusara Yoga, Breathing techniques, Fred Alexson Floor Barre, Karen Williamson Floor Barre, and Homer Bryant Floor Barre).
+In somatics her specialty is S.S.S.A.
+Method®, Somatics, Static Stretching, Strengthening in Alignment Method.
+A soon to be app, this is Mary’s Floor Barre to Barre with recovery and preperation informed by her base in Kinesiology, Pilates on the reformer, Gyrotonics® on the tower, Ashtanga Yoga in the Vinyassa Style, Anusara Yoga, Breathing techniques, Fred Alexson Floor Barre, Karen Williamson Floor Barre, and Homer Bryant Floor Barre.
 Many of these classes Mary has taught to numerous ages starting at two years old on up through Senior Citizen, boys, girls, men, women, amateurs and professionals.

-Mary is an invited guest teacher for Prescott College, Prescott, AZ, and FALA, Flagstaff Arts and Learning Academy, Flagstaff, AZ, as needed.
-As a Wellness Advisor for 33 years she meets one-on-one as well as offering retreats, Moving Through Grief, and Get In To Get Out.
+Mary is an invited guest teacher for Prescott College, Prescott, AZ, FALA, Flagstaff Arts and Learning Academy, Flagstaff, AZ, Take Five Dance and FitFest in Phoenix, AZ, as needed.
+As a Wellness Advisor for 34 years she meets one-on-one as well as offering retreats, Moving Through Grief, and Get In To Get Out.
 Mary is an invited board member of the Arizona Dance Coalitionand the P.U.School District’s Ruth Street Theatre, Prescott, AZ committee.

 She has trained dancers who have gone on to work full time, professionally in concert Dance companies such as Ballets Jazz Montreal, commercially such as Jr. Olympian Chad Crumley in stunt, dance work in the “Lion King” show at Disney, Orlando, and one of the dueling ghosts in the “Haunted Mansion” movie.
 Students have gone on to create their own professional concert Dance companies, or being accepted into M.F.A. and Ph.D Dance degrees including the Labon Institute of Dance in London.
 Students have successfully become effective dance teachers, running their own studios, and/or professionally choreographing.
 She also trains Dance Educators in Pedagogy, and k-12 teachers in the Methodology of Creative Movement in every region of the US.